-Habitat for Humanity Kenya (HFH Kenya) through its Community Development and Support Programme (CDSP) aims to assist vulnerable families that earn less than $1/day, are in need of decent housing and lack access to water and proper sanitation facilities.
-We recognize that housing and WASH services are inseparable basic human needs.
-In order to achieve some degree of economic justice in the communities we intervene in, we endeavor to develop the infrastructure that can support the most minimal level of public services i.e. housing, water, sanitation, sewage, and health.
+Habitat for Humanity Kenya through its Vulnerable and Orphaned Group Housing project aims to assist vulnerable families that earn less than a dollar a day, are in need of decent housing and lack access to water and proper sanitation facilities.
+Habitat Kenya recognizes that housing and WASH (water, sanitation and hygiene) services are inseparable basic human needs.
+In order to achieve some degree of economic empowerment in the communities where we intervene in, we do endeavor to develop the infrastructure that can support the most minimal level of public services i.e. housing, water, sanitation, sewage, and health.

 Below are some of the examples of Housing and WASH interventions that we have been able to achieve in both Laikipia and Homabay Counties:

 Homabay County is prone to very dry spells leading to lack of sufficient clean and safe water for the community members.
-This is especially so in the areas where HFH Kenya carries out its interventions.
-The water problems mainly affect women who are forced to wake up as early as 3.00 AM to go and fetch water in very distant places.
+This is especially so in the areas where Habitat for Humanity Kenya carries out its interventions.
+Women bare the brunt of this problem since it is their responsibility to take care of their homes.
+They are forced to wake up as early as 3.00 AM to go and fetch water in very distant places.

-To address this, Habitat for Humanity Kenya partnered with the local administration in three villages and rehabilitated their water points which are located within the villages.
-The water points draw their water from underground springs but had experienced blockage due to siltation and lack of servicing, hence could not supply enough water for the community members.
+To address this, Habitat for Humanity Kenya partnered with the local administration in three villages to rehabilitate their water points.
+These are underground springs that had experienced blockage due to siltation and lack of servicing, hence could not supply enough water for the community members.

-Below is a before and after photo of HFH Kenya’s rehabilitation work.
+Below is a before and after photo of Habitat Kenya’s rehabilitation work.